AriaSalvatrice/AriaModules/README.md

 The scale of the device can be set from multiple sources, and **the last source to make a change always has the last word what's the scale**.
 The possible sources are:

-- The Piano display
+- The Piano keys
-- The Scale/Key knob
+- The Scale/Key knobs
 - Receiving a scale from the device on the left
 - Receiving a scale from the external input
 - Changing the scene